 Have you ever wondered what exactly an audiologist does, besides look inside your ears with a lighted instrument?
 If you have been diagnosed with hearing loss, you’ll want to learn as much as you can about this professional who will be intimately involved in helping you come up with a solution that allows you to communicate more effectively.

-An audiologist is a professional who specializes in the diagnosis, evaluation and treatment of hearing and balance disorders.
+An audiologist is a hearing specialist who diagnoses, evaluates and treats hearing and balance disorders.
 They have earned an Au.D.
 (Doctor of Audiology) while others have received a master’s degree from an accredited university, where they received extensive training in the prevention, identification, assessment and non-medical treatment of hearing and balance disorders.
 They have to complete an internship, pass a national competency examination and obtain professional certification and licensure in the state(s) where they practice.

 - Fitting and dispensing hearing aids